Digital Animalities: Rendering

 Puzzling shapes of black neoprene, Ingrid Bachmann’s Pelt sculptures offer an affective experience of the ever-increasing ability for technology to mimic life.
 The rubber strands function as fur and the animatronic motors and sensors underneath the sculptures’ skins allow them to pulse and quiver.
 Using proximity sensors and robotic servers, the sculptures respond to visitor presence.
 Quivering with “life” these uncanny objects give the impression of vitality.
 Physical and visceral manifestation of contemporary technology’s ability to create objects and processes that algorithmically act as our stand-ins.

-Sara Angelucci’s Aviary series combines photographs of extinct birds taken at the ROM with found photographs of anonymous individuals from found 19th century photographs.
+Sara Angelucci’s Aviary series combines photographs of extinct birds taken at the ROM with found photographs of anonymous individuals from the 19th century.
 The cartes-de-visite images used by Angelucci were used to assert social identity and status by their sitters.
 Through their circulation, the images have been separated from their sitters’ identities.
 Their now anonymous assertion of individual identity and pride have been reanimated by Angelucci as a vehicle to give face to extinct species.
 Her careful digital compositing of the images draws the viewer into an affective chain, asking us to consider our deaths and bird deaths on equivalent grounds

 The emergence of large datasets as a byproduct of digital communication has created new possibilities of social analysis and control.
 These possibilities also enable the creation and visualization of new knowledges about human-animal relations, allow pernicious social influences to be made visible, and make visible otherwise invisible aspects of our changing lives.
 By mapping and exploring these newly opened territories, the works showcased in this section of the exhibition present possibilities for orientating ourselves to risks posed by these coming realities.